-Windows with flower boxes actually belong to the category of "facade greening" (more precisely, a selective partial greening)!
+Flower boxes under windows are, in actuality, a type of 'facade greening' (more precisely, a localised partial greening)!
 Sometimes they are the only opportunity to bring some greenery onto a facade, e.g. on walls with insulation or when there is no other possibility to grow plants from below.
-Here we'll show you examples of successful greening with window boxes, hanging flowers (in baskets/pots), and the like.
-Below you'll find detailed photos for anchoring and securing planters, as well as further examples for the combination of flower boxes and large-area facade greenery.
+Here we'll show you examples of successful greening with window boxes, flowers baskets (hanging), and the like.
+Below you'll find detailed photos for anchoring and securing the boxes, as well as further examples for the combination of flower boxes and other facade greenery.

-Window boxes are made of plastic, but you'll still find them in sheet metal, steel, or special woods, and today most of all, synthetic material/plastic.
-Ingenious constructions for water storage and fertilisation-- even automated greening systems-- can be found today.
-Besides the usual geraniums, many other plants found in your regional flower stores and garden centres make lovely window box flowers.
+Most flower boxes today are made of plastic, but you'll still find them in sheet metal, steel, or special woods.
+Some have cleverly designed water storage and fertilisation-- even automated greening systems.
+Besides the classic geranium, many other plants found in your regional flower stores and garden centres make lovely window box flowers.

-Small arrangements usually aren't impressive when designing window boxes, because a single flower box on a big wall usually gets lost.
+As a rule, small arrangements aren't impressive when designing window boxes, because a single flower box on a big wall usually gets lost.
 Aesthetically, it is better to install several, or at least to do so at all windows on one storey/level.
-For a unified appearance it often makes sense to simply fit all the windows of a facade with flower boxes creates the most unified appearance.
+Naturally, fitting all the windows of a facade with flower boxes creates the most unified appearance.

-Flower boxes are usually put on an existing window sill.
-If a sill is not available, rails are placed on the outer wall (bricked in), brackets screwed on, or protective/holding lattices can be installed.
+Flower boxes are usually mounted on an existing window sill.
+If a sill is not available, a bracket can be mounted on the outer wall, or planter support brackets / grids can be screwed on.

-During a storm, these window boxes can be swept away, especially if they are old or dried out (and therefore light).
-Various devices help to prevent this: horizontal protective rods screwed onto the wall, protective boards, or sturdy protective grids.
+During a storm, these window boxes can be blown away, especially if they are old or dried out (and therefore light).
+Various devices help to prevent this: horizontal protective rods screwed onto the wall, protective boards, or sturdy protective gratings.

-With their different designs and unusual materials, flowered window boxes can become head-turners... especially if they are made of ceramic or have special protective grating, or if they are hanging with their vibrant color for pedestrians... it can stop them in their tracks!
+With their different designs and unusual materials, the boxes and planters themselves can become head-turners ~ especially if they are made of ceramic or have special patterns in the grating, or if they hang down with their vibrant colour for pedestrians... it can stop them in their tracks!